 2. Testing before Baling

-The easiest and most effective way to test hay for the moisture is to use an electronic moisture tester.
+The easiest and most effective way to test hay for the moisture is to use an electronic moisture meter.
 Note that readings are more accurate with higher volumes of hay.
 Therefore, the general rule is to fill a bucket with hay that is tightly compacted.
-Then simply insert the tester probe and let it do its thing.
+Then simply insert the meter probe and let it do its thing.

 Once an initial reading has been obtained, mix up the hay and pack it down again.
 Then take another reading.
 Repeat the process several times to get the most accurate reading, then measure hay from different parts of your field the same way.
 Multiple testing accounts for different conditions in different areas.